atomify/atomify-examples/README.md

 ## Mini Tutorial
 ### How to build a re-usable component

-Check the [gh-pages page](http://serapath.github.io/atomify-examples) of this repository and follow the slide to get a working example.
+Check the [http://atomify.github.io/atomify-examples](http://serapath.github.io/atomify-examples) of this repository and follow the slide to get a working example.

 The slide also explain how to do theming on a component level.
 Please examine the source code you create by following the slides and open an issue if you have any questions.